wbalcer/Node_MongoDB/README.md

-Website to book and posts trips in JavaScript using Node, MongoDB and Express.
+Website to book and post trips in JavaScript using Node, MongoDB and Express.

 How to run: